 Requesting a test day transfer

 If you need to change the date of your test from the date you originally booked, you can request a test day transfer up to five weeks before the test date.
 If you transfer your test date, you will be charged an administrative fee of 25% of the test fee.

 Please note that the new test date must be within three months of the original date.
-In cases of illness, transfer is possible within five weeks of the test if an original medical certificate is provided within five working days of the test date, together with the Request for Refund or Test Date Transfer Form.
+In cases of illness, the transfer is possible within five weeks of the test if an original medical certificate is provided within two calendar days of the test date.

 If you receive a transfer to a new test date (either before the test or due to illness) and are ill on the second test date, then you are not entitled to a refund of the test fee nor to any further transfer to a new test date.

 On rare occasions, there may be instances where you are unable to attend your test or are disadvantaged on the test day owing to illness, injury, or another exceptional event outside your control and you no longer qualify for a standard cancellation, refund or transfer close to the test date.
 In these cases, including instances such as bereavement, civil unrest or domestic crisis, you may make an application to your test centre for special consideration due to exceptional circumstances.
 You can find more information on this process here.